MichalStrzelczyk/api-template/README.md

 ---
 ##### OFFSET

-The offset parameter is a basic param necessary for the pagination and informs about the number of data batch.
+The offset parameter is a basic param necessary for the pagination which informs about the number of data batch.
 The offset should always has an integer type.
 In the configuration route file, you can define minimum and maximum criteria.